rahuljha4171/Portfolio-Website/README.md

 ## Getting Started

-Clone down this repository.
+Clone this repository.
 You will need `node.js` and `git` installed globally on your machine.

 ## 🛠 Installation and Setup Instructions